ExpressenAB/exp-containership/Deploying.md

 ##### www

-You should now be able to access the www endpoint iof your application, if you have one.
+You should now be able to access the www endpoint of your application, if you have one.
 The adress is on the format:
 ```
 http://[environment].[your-app-name].service.consul.xpr.dex.nu/
 ```